coopcycle/coopcycle-docs/docs/_developer/wordpress.md

 Congratulations! 🎉

-Now, when entering an address that matches with the shipping zone, customers will be allowed to choose the CoopCycle shipping method.
+Now, when entering an address that matches with the shipping zone, customers will be allowed to choose the CoopCycle shipping method.-->